PieterDC1997/Pieter/README.md

-I made this repository 2 months ago for a course.
+I made this repository for a course in Ghent.
 All info and code is in here.
 Also, the (small) paper I wrote for the course is uploaded here as well.
 That way, you really know what preprocessing steps I used, why, and some more MNE-background info.

 The 'pipeline' is based on 3 raw BDF files with EEG data.
 I made the script parallel for all 3 participants in my pilot study.
 It contains preprocess steps, grand averages, ERP plots and source localisation.